nielsdelestinne/asp-dot-net-core-token-based-security/README.md

 ## Additional information on JWT

 JSON Web Tokens enables a secure way to transmit data between two parties in a form of a JSON object.
-It’s an open standard and it’s a popular mechanism for web authentication.
+Itâ€™s an open standard and itâ€™s a popular mechanism for web authentication.

 The JWT (JSON web token) is composed of a **header**, a **payload**, and a **signature** which are concatenated by a dot (`.`) and encoded (`header.payload.signature`): `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6InRpbW15QGdtYWlsLmNvbSIsIm5iZiI6MTU0MjEyNDAxOSwiZXhwIjoxNTQyMTUyODE5LCJpYXQiOjE1NDIxMjQwMTl9.e9myNXvazgagxcrsgZ2k2FUC7gIMEW-sk4nFGIYS79A`